Medically reviewed by Board Certified Urologist Yana Barbalat.

 - Drink plenty of water to stay extra hydrated.

 - Pee before and after sex and always clean sex toys thoroughly to avoid bacteria spread.

-For maximum protection this summer, shop Utiva’s MAX Power Bundle to get UTI Control, D-Mannose Attack, and Probiotic Power all at once.
+For maximum protection this summer, shop Utiva’s MAX Power Bundle to get Cranberry PACs, D-Mannose, and Probiotic Power all at once.